-Request permission to publish the promulgation of new Code of Maryland Regulations (COMAR) 13A.12.01.08-1 Adjunct Certificate.
+Request permission to publish the promulgation of new COMAR 13A.12.01.08-1 Adjunct Certificate.

-Attachments (1)
+Attachment (1)

+Title 13A

+Subtitle 12 CERTIFICATION

-13A.12.01 Certification General Provisions
+Chapter 01 General Provisions

-13A.12.01.08-1 Adjunct Certificate.
+.08-1 Adjunct Certificate.

-- A. Maryland State Department of Education may issue an adjunct certificate upon the request of a local school system superintendent or an education director of a nonpublic school approved under COMAR 13A.09.10. - B. The request for adjunct certification must include: - (1) Name and credentials of individual; - (2) Course name and content to be taught; and - (3) Explanation as to why the position cannot be filled by a qualified certificate holder. - C. The Adjunct Certificate shall not be transferred between local school systems. - D. An individual who holds an Adjunct Certificate shall provide instruction up to/no more than two class periods per day. shall not be full time. - E. An applicant for an Adjunct Certificate shall meet the following requirements: - (1) Hold a bachelor's or higher degree from an IHE; - (2) Hold an industry license, when applicable for the profession; and - (3) Have five years of satisfactory occupational experience in the field to be taught. - F. An individual who is issued an Adjunct Certificate shall be provided with the following, by the employing local school system: - (1) A professionally certificated mentor; - (2) The opportunity to participate in Side-by-side coaching or co-teaching with a professionally certificated teacher; - (3) A minimum of 45 hours of professional development, with 30 hours delivered prior to entry to the classroom and the remainder to be delivered throughout the school year; and - (4) Evaluations of teacher effectiveness. - G. The Adjunct Certificate issued in accordance with this regulation is valid for a 1-year period and may be renewed upon the request of the local school system.
+- A. Maryland State Department of Education may issue an adjunct certificate upon the request of a local school system superintendent or an education director of a nonpublic school approved under COMAR 13A.09.10. - B. The request for adjunct certification must include: - (1) Name and credentials of individual; - (2) Course name and content to be taught; and - (3) Explanation as to why the position cannot be filled by a qualified certificate holder. - C. The Adjunct Certificate shall not be transferred between local school systems. - D. An individual who holds an Adjunct Certificate shall not be full time. - E. An applicant for an Adjunct Certificate shall meet the following requirements: - (1) Hold a bachelor's or higher degree from an IHE high school diploma or its equivalent; - (2) Hold an industry license, when applicable for the profession; and - (3) Have five years of satisfactory occupational experience in the field to be taught. - F. An individual who is issued an Adjunct Certificate shall be provided with the following, by the employing local school system: - (1) A professionally certificated mentor; - (2) Side-by-side coaching or co-teaching with a professionally certificated teacher; - (3) A minimum of 45 hours of professional development, with 30 hours delivered prior to entry to the classroom and the remainder to be delivered throughout the school year; and - (4) Evaluations of teacher effectiveness. - G. The Adjunct Certificate issued in accordance with this regulation is valid for a 1-year period and may be renewed upon the request of the local school system.